Zaid-Ajaj/the-elmish-book/chapters/dev-flow/hot-module-replacement.md

     }
 }
 ```
 What is going on there?
-It is a simple check: if we are in development mode, the configured plugins are the dotenv and HMR plugin, otherwise in production just the HMR plugin.
+It is a simple check: if we are in development mode, the configured plugins are the dotenv and HMR plugin, otherwise in production just the dotenv plugin.
 Now you can easily add mode-specific plugins to your webpack configuration file.

 Now adding just the HMR plugin is not enough to make our Elmish programs maintain their state while modifying the code.
 We have to modify the bootstrapping of the Elmish program a bit by first installing a package called `Fable.Elmish.HMR` like this:
 ```bash
 cd src
 dotnet add package Fable.Elmish.HMR
 ```
-After installation completes, go to the `App.fs` F# file where the root program is boostrapped like this at the end of the file:
+After installation completes, go to the `App.fs` F# file where the root program is bootstrapped like this at the end of the file:
 ```fsharp
 Program.mkSimple init update render
 |> Program.withReactSynchronous "elmish-app"